Soccer: Ronaldo joins Juventus from Real Madrid

 10/07/2018

 Rome, July 10 - Cristiano Ronaldo on Tuesday joined Turin giants Juventus from Spanish giants Real Madrid in a four-year deal worth a total of 112 million euros.
-"The time has come to pursue a new path in my life and for this reason I asked Real Madrid to accept my sale", said the 34-year-old Portugal great, who will reportedly get 30 million euros a year.
+"The time has come to pursue a new path in my life and for this reason I asked Real Madrid to accept my sale", said the 33-year-old Portugal great, who will reportedly get 30 million euros a year.
 In a long note on Real's site, he said "Real won my heart and I will never stop saying thank you: but I thought long and hard and I know it is time to start a new cycle".
 Real, for its part, said, "in accordance with the wishes of the player", it had reached a deal with Juve.
 Ronaldo "will always be one of the great symbols for Real and a unique reference for the next generations: Real will always be his home".
 The striker is moving for a total of 112 million euros - 100 in two tranches to Real plus additional fees and a FIFA solidarity fee totalling 12 million euros.
+Juve posted the hashtag #WelcomeToJu, Cristiano! on its website.
+Team mate Paulo Dybala said "welcome Cristiano" and Sami Khedira said "it's a great day".
+Former Roma skipper Francesco Totti said he was "happy to see him in Italy".
+Former Juve boss Fabio Capello said "compliments to (President Andrea) Agnelli, I didn't believe it".
+Italian Olympic Committee (CONI) chief Giovanni Malagò said "world-class players improve the system".

 Le altre notizie